An oft-asked question. Many people or outdoor centres have stickers on climbing helmets – but should they? What’s the answer?

 - Stickers make it hard to inspect the helmet as they conceal areas and these could have problems like small cracks.

 - One major factor, almost always overlooked, is that of vibration.
 Helmets are designed and tested to withstand impacts of objects from above – in principle, falling rocks.
 The impact is dissipated when the shock waves travel across the helmet – but if these waves are disrupted, the helmet may not be able to withstand the impact.
 Cracks occur in tests around the edges of stickers.
+This Information came from a PPE inspcetor’s course and we haven’t been able to find any solid evidence to back it up from manufacturers, but it could be a factor to consider.

 So what’s the solution?